-The people who have been ignored, abused, and have suppressed their frustration for so long are “crying out” for justice in the only ways they know how or feel empowered to do.
+The people who have been ignored, abused, and suppressed their frustration for so long are “crying out” for justice in the only ways they know how or feel empowered to do.

 Besides, people who live an “ignored” existence, know passive protest won’t likely work.

 Albeit their form of protest is dubious and counterproductive for the communities in which they live, it’s all still moderately understandable…at least to me.

 NOTE: I wrote this before the devastating protests we all now know about.